-USAID’s Property Rights Program (PRP) is a four-year initiative that aims to address challenges to claiming property rights in Kosovo by assisting local authorities in developing a plan for the stabilization of the property rights regime.
-The program will work in partnership with the Government of Kosovo, selected municipalities, and other relevant local and international stakeholders.
+USAID’s Property Rights Program (PRP) is a four-year initiative to improve the legal framework and institutional practices and procedures governing property rights, in order to make it easy and straightforward to acquire, register, use and transfer property in Kosovo.
+The program is working in close partnership with the Government of Kosovo, selected municipalities, and other relevant local and international stakeholders.

-The Kosovo is Ready project aims to support advocacy initiatives to protect the Lesbian, Gay, Bisexual, and Transgender (LGBT) community from discrimination and human rights violations based on sexual orientation and gender identity in the public and private sectors.
+The Kosovo is Ready project aims to support advocacy initiatives to protect the lesbian, gay, bisexual, and transgender (LGBT) community, in both the public and private sectors, from discrimination and human rights violations based on sexual orientation and gender identity.
 Consistent with the Lesbian, Gay, Bisexual, and Transgender Foreign Assistance Strategy, it advances and protects the civil rights of LGBT individuals and works to prevent backsliding.

-In a society segregated physically and psychologically by the legacy of conflict, USAID through the National Democratic Institute (NDI) is convening Kosovars of diverse ethnic backgrounds in purposeful dialogue about the issues that both divide and unite them to engender cooperation between communities on issues of shared concern and interest.
+In a society segregated physically and psychologically by the legacy of conflict, through the National Democratic Institute (NDI), USAID is convening Kosovars of diverse ethnic backgrounds in purposeful dialogue about the issues that both divide and unite them to engender cooperation between communities on issues of shared concern and interest.

 The program’s main objectives are to:

-The USAID Contract Law Enforcement (CLE) Program is a three year program, which is working to improve rule of law in Kosovo and create a better business environment for economic development and investment.
-As such, the program is built around two strategic goals:
+The USAID Contract Law Enforcement (CLE) Program is a three year program to improve rule of law in Kosovo and create a better business environment for economic development and investment.
+The program is built around two strategic goals: